 The BSC Communication Requirements Document (reference 4).
 Contains detailed requirements for sending and receiving communications between Parties and BSC Agents using one or more Communications Media.

-This document is also closely related to the MRA Data Transfer Catalogue (reference 5), which details the definitions of all data flows and data items used over the Data Transfer Network.
+This document is also closely related to the Energy Market Data Specification (reference 5), which details the definitions of all data flows and data items used over the Data Transfer Network.

 Objective